ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-18-aws-cloudfront.md

 - Blue/green invalidation: Use route53 CNAME to point new distribution as an alternative

-- Build Process invalidation:
+- Build Process invalidation: Rename files

+### Best practices

 - support zone apex? - use Route53 to alias to CloudFront distribution; no charge for alias record lookup (Queries to Alias records that are mapped to Elastic Load Balancers, Amazon CloudFront distributions, AWS Elastic Beanstalk environments, and Amazon S3 website buckets are free.)

-Redirect HTTP to HTTPS is a common security feature which can be enable on Cloudfront.
+- Redirect HTTP to HTTPS is a common security feature which can be enable on Cloudfront.

-Need multiple Geo Restrictions? create multiple distributions
+- Need multiple Geo Restrictions? create multiple distributions

-If your web server is not connected to a load balancer, we recommend that you use web server variables instead of the X-Forwarded-For header to avoid IP address spoofing.
+- If your web server is not connected to a load balancer, we recommend that you use web server variables instead of the X-Forwarded-For header to avoid IP address spoofing.

-configure PUT to edge location and forward to S3
+- configure PUT to edge location and forward to S3

+- Increase performance of your website?
 Increase cache hit percentage is the #1 way to increase CloudFront performance.
 Increasing min and max TTL helps improve this metric.

-Dynamic content personalization with cookies
+- Realtime metrics about website? monitor distribution with CloudWatch

+- increase HA? multiple Distributions behind Route53

+- Custom Error Message? from S3 with low TTL

+- Use Route53 Alias records which are free isntead of CNAME; Alias your zone apex